 Our no so enjoyable moments from the hike include: not passing a market to buy food for longer periods of time than expected, the oppressive heat in June, frequent exposed/unshaded sections of trail, very rocky terrain in some sections, and occasionally losing/having difficulty finding trail markers.

-We spent 13 days hiking the Lycian Way.
-Click on the bold links below to read detailed/informational accounts of the sections we hiked.
+We spent 13 days hiking the Lycian Way from Bezirgran to Cirali.
+Click on the bolded links below to read detailed and informational day-by-day accounts of the sections we hiked.

 Ölüdeniz - Faralya